boot2docker/boot2docker/doc/FAQ.md

 **Is boot2docker only for VirtualBox?**

-There are two parts of Boot2Docker: the ISO image, and the `boot2docker` management tool to set up and mange a VM.
+There are two parts of Boot2Docker: the ISO image, and the `boot2docker` management tool to set up and manage a VM.
 The management tool only works with VirtualBox, but the ISO image is designed to also be used with physical hardware.
 There are no plans to make separate ISO images for different configurations.